Boeing's 737 crisis deepens as production stops for first time in two decades | The Japan Times

 But it marks a deepening of a crisis that has already seen Boeing’s fastest-selling jet grounded worldwide, its safety record scrutinized, customers pressing for compensation and its cornerstone relationship with the FAA placed under strain.

-It also threatens to hit the U.S. economy, with Rep. Rick Larsen calling Boeing’s decision “a body blow to its workers and the region’s economy.”
+It also threatens to hit the U.S. economy, with House representative Rick Larsen calling Boeing’s decision “a body blow to its workers and the region’s economy.”

 Until now Boeing has continued to produce 737 Max jets at a rate of 42 per month, and purchase parts from suppliers at a rate of up to 52 units per month, even though deliveries are frozen until regulators approve the aircraft to fly commercially again.

-Boeing did not say how long the shutdown might last, stressing this is up to the FAA.
+Boeing did not say how long the shutdown might last, stressing that it was up to the FAA.
 Previous efforts to predict when the 737 Max might return to service after software training changes have drawn a sharp response from the U.S. regulator.

 The FAA said it would not comment on what it described as a Boeing business decision but would continue to work with global regulators to review proposed changes to the 737 Max.